redpanda-data/connect/website/docs/components/processors/branch.md

 ### `request_map`

 A [Bloblang mapping](/docs/guides/bloblang/about) that describes how to create a request payload suitable for the child processors of this branch.
+If left empty then the branch will begin with an exact copy of the origin message (including metadata).

 Type: `string`